-where Q is the injected volume transport of the gravity current and k is taken to be 2.5 x $10^{-3}$ (a typical value for oceanographic flows, e.g., Lane-Serff 1993, 1995; Bombosch and Jenkins 1995).
-The value of the Adriatic outflow into the Ionian Sea $Q \approx 10^{5}$ m s-1, along with $f = 10^{-4}$ s-1, g' = 0.003 m s-2 and s = 0.02 give $v_t \approx 0.02$ m s-1.
-Rare in situ observations of upper ocean turbulent mixing, stratification and currents in the Adriatic Sea resulted in the estimates of the eddy diffusivity in the central part of the basin (Peters and Orlić, 2005).
-The values are however smaller than those presented above due to weak shear and strong stratification combined with large Richardson numbers.
-Using U = 0.1 m s-1 as a typical velocity scale and a typical vertical length scale of the overflow of h = 200 m, one obtains a normalized turbulent diffusivity of $v_t (Uh)^{-1} \approx 0.001$ for the real flow conditions in the Ionian Sea, which is smaller than the laboratory value (0.02).
-Note that if the above expression of Lane-Serff and Baines (2000) for the oceanic environment is applied to the laboratory experiments, the value of the constant k should be adapted to larger values, since the Reynolds number is smaller in the experimental conditions than in the real ocean (see Lane-Serff 1993, 1995; Bombosch and Jenkins 1995).
+where Q is the injected volume transport of the gravity current, and k is taken to be $2.5 \times 10^{-3}$ (a typical value for oceanographic flows, e.g., Lane-Serff, 1993, 1995; Bombosch and Jenkins, 1995).
+The value of the Adriatic outflow into the Ionian Sea of $Q \approx 10^5 \,\mathrm{m^3 \, s^{-1}}$ along with $f = 10^{-4} \,\mathrm{s}^{-1}, \ g' = 0.003 \,\mathrm{m} \,\mathrm{s}^{-2}, \ \mathrm{and} \ s = 0.02 \ \mathrm{give} \ v{\mathrm{t}} \approx$ 0.02 m s-1.
+Rare in situ observations of upper-ocean turbulent mixing, stratification, and currents in the Adriatic Sea resulted in the estimates of the eddy diffusivity in the central part of the basin (Peters and Orlić, 2005).
+The values are, however, smaller than those presented above due to weak shear and strong stratification combined with large Richardson numbers.
+Using $U = 0.1 \text{ m s}^{-1}$ as a typical velocity scale and a typical vertical length scale of the overflow of $h = 200 \,\mathrm{m}$ , one obtains a normalized turbulent diffusivity of $v_t(Uh)^{-1} \approx 0.001$ for the real flow conditions in the Ionian Sea, which is smaller than the laboratory value (0.02).
+Note that if the above expression of Lane-Serff and Baines (2000) for the oceanic environment is applied to the laboratory experiments, the value of the constant k should be adapted to larger values, as the Reynolds number is smaller in the experimental conditions than in the real ocean (see Lane-Serff 1993, 1995; Bombosch and Jenkins, 1995).

-Appendix B:
+Appendix B

 The theoretical curve in Fig. 4 obtained from Eq.
-3 on the lower layer thickness h fits rather well the experimental data from the single-point density measurements at Cp3 site.
-Few departures from the theoretical curve are however evident, like e.g. the anomaly seen in the MLD (Fig. 3, reported also in Fig. B1a), in the rate of change of the lower layer thickness (Fig. 4), and in the vorticity evolution (Fig. 6) for EXP 27, around rotation day 75th.
-Concurrently, at the Cp3 site, the local maximums are present both in the radial and tangential velocities in the deep layer (Figs. B1 b and c).
+(3) on the lower-layer thickness h fits the experimental data from the single-point density measurements at Cp3 site rather well.
+However, few departures from the theoretical curve are evident, such as the anomaly seen in the MLD (Fig. 3, also reported in Fig. B1a), in the rate of change of the lower-layer thickness (Fig. 4), and in the vorticity evolution (Fig. 6) for EXP 27, around rd 75.
+Concurrently, at the Cp3 site, the local maximums are present both in the radial and tangential velocities in the deep layer (Figs. B1b,c).
 These features are linked to the passage of a mesoscale anticyclonic eddy.
-Indeed, the formation and passage of the eddy in the vicinity of Cp3 is clearly evident from the horizontal distributions of the velocity vectors in the lower layer beneath the pycnocline, represented by the level 11 (Fig. B2).
-Overall effects of the eddy passage are: an anomaly in the vertical density distribution and the transient thickening of the pycnocline layer, an anomaly in the relationship between the vorticity rate of change and the rate of change of the bottom layer thickness (Figs. 3 and 4).
-This event is however of limited spatial and temporal extent.
+Indeed, the formation and passage of the eddy in the vicinity of Cp3 is clearly evident from the horizontal distributions of the velocity vectors in the lower layer beneath the pycnocline, represented by level 11 (Fig. B2).
+Overall, the effects of the eddy passage are an anomaly in the vertical density distribution and the transient thickening of the pycnocline layer, and an anomaly in the relationship between the vorticity rate of change and the rate of change of the bottom layer thickness (Figs. 3, 4).
+This event is, however, of limited spatial and temporal extent.
 In fact, it should be kept in mind that such an anomaly has been detected because the mesoscale eddy was passing through the Cp3 site.
-Moreover, less prominent features are observed at other rotation days, probably generated by similar mesoscale features passing close but not over the Cp3 location.
-It is plausible that some similar eddies have not been detected at all, because travelling out of range of Cp3 site, during EXP 27, but also during other experiments.
+Moreover, less prominent features are observed on other rotation days, probably generated by similar mesoscale features passing close but not over the Cp3 location.
+It is plausible that some similar eddies have not been detected at all because they were traveling out of range of the Cp3 site during EXP 27 or during other experiments.